The VW Doctor Is In

 I’ve been obsessed with motorized methods of propulsion since the years just after World War II, when my father let me ride into town on the running board of the family’s hulking La Salle at the age of 7.
 I was one of those annoying kids who could name every make and model of American car, and later, when I got interested in sports cars (which I raced as an amateur) with more exotic European machinery.

 When the hippie movement took off (peaking more than 50 years ago during 1967’s “Summer of Love”), VWs became the hippies’ vehicle of choice.
 Look at almost any photo of that period where a musical group or its groupies are in transit, and you’ll find them standing in front of a VW bus, a vehicle that seemed designed with dowdiness as its first principle.

 My own intimacy with Volkswagens began soon after I got out of the military, around the same age as Freeman’s first encounters.
 After owning a string of MGs (fun cars to drive but a veritable Battle of Britain to fix), I opted for dependability and bought a new, moss-green Beetle convertible and drove it contentedly for several years.
 The Beetle had a personality that took some getting used to.
 There was no fuel gauge, for instance, only a lever near the accelerator pedal that opened a reserve gas tank, giving one an anxious 25 extra miles or so.
-Driving from New York to see my parents in Florida required, back then, crossing some empty stretches of Georgia where gas stations were sporadic, and having to switch to reserve was not reassuring.
+Back then, driving from New York to see my parents in Florida required crossing some empty stretches of Georgia where gas stations were sporadic, and having to switch to reserve was not reassuring.
 (See “Deliverance.”)